B83 nuclear bomb

-The B83 is a variable-yield thermonuclear gravity bomb developed by the United States in the late 1970s that entered service in 1983.
-With a maximum yield of 1.2 MtTNT, it has been the most powerful nuclear weapon in the United States nuclear arsenal since October 25, 2011 after retirement of the B53.
-It was designed by Lawrence Livermore National Laboratory.
+The B83 nuclear bomb is an unguided variable-yield thermonuclear weapon developed by the United States during the late 1970s.
+Designed by Lawrence Livermore National Laboratory, the bomb first entered service in 1983.
+With a yield of up to 1.2 megatons TNT equivalent, it has been the most powerful nuclear weapon in the United States arsenal since 2011, when the B53 nuclear bomb was retired.

+About 650 B83s were built.
+The bomb remains in service as part of the United States "Enduring Stockpile".

 History

 The B83 was based partly on the earlier B77 program, which was terminated because of cost overruns.
 The B77 was designed with an active altitude control and lifting parachute system for supersonic low-altitude delivery from the B-1A bomber.
-Likely B77 nuclear component test firings were attributed to the Operation Anvil series in 1975 and 1976, specifically the "Cheese" test shots in Anvil:
+Independent researcher Chuck Hansen suggested that the B77 nuclear component test firings were performed during the Operation Anvil series, specifically the "Cheese" test shots in 1975 and 1976: